-What a Breast Reduction Can Address
+What a Breast Reduction in Phoenix, AZ Can Address

 Heavy, Overly Large BreastsOverly large breasts can develop naturally during adolescence or due to weight gain and pregnancies.
 The presence of this excess tissue and fat can lead to an unbalanced appearance between your breasts and the rest of your body.
 Breast reduction can help minimize breasts so that they remain proportional to the rest of the body.